"The Whole Earth is Our Lodge"

 Christopher James Rowland, Ma'heonehoo'estse "Man of the Holy Place," is a renowned artist of the Cheyenne Nation (Só'taeo'o and Tsitsistas).

-Rowland grew up on the Northern Cheyenne reservation, located in east-central Montana.
+Rowland grew up on the Northern Cheyenne Indian Reservation, located in east-central Montana.
 He began drawing and painting as a young child at every opportunity.
 His love for art and his powerful vision soon turned into a passion that pulsated his heart.

 Rowland's artwork is shown around the world and in many collections, his paintings echo his love of history, perseverance and spirit of his culture, and faith in his Creator.

-With his immense dedication to his art, skill, and culture, Rowland is a story teller of the past and of what is yet to come.
+With his immense dedication to his art, skill, and culture, Ma'heone is a story teller of the past and of what is yet to come.